LJ Bonham is a semi-subsistence hunter, hunting magazine editor, and firearms enthusiast who lives in the Rocky Mountains.

 Despite its flat trajectory, the .243 just doesn’t hit large game hard enough at extended ranges, and many hunting experts advise against it for anything bigger than deer.
 However, its mild recoil will ensure its popularity for decades to come.

 Both the .260 and .338 are outliers.
 While the .260 performs well, its inability to use the heaviest 6.5mm bullets is a handicap, and as it wanes on the market, ammunition availability will become a definite problem.
-However, if a hunter wants a cartridge which will compliment an ultra-light-weight mountain rifle with big horn sheep or ibex hunting in mind, there is perhaps no better cartridge than the .260 Remington.
+However, if a hunter wants a cartridge which will complement an ultra-light-weight mountain rifle with bighorn sheep or ibex hunting in mind, there is perhaps no better cartridge than the .260 Remington.

 The .338 Federal is a powerful cartridge, but it is overshadowed by the short-action magnums, and has yet to prove it is here to stay.
 Its heavy recoil hurt its score in this test.
 The fact it has the same large game range as the less powerful .308 surprised the author and belies the .338 Federal’s reputation as just a brush cartridge.